-- For females, routine vaccination can begin between the ages of 11 and 12 with any of the HPV vaccine formulations.
-However, vaccinations can begin as early as age 9 and be administered up to age 26.
+- For females, routine vaccination can begin between the ages of eleven and twelve with any of the HPV vaccine formulations.
+However, vaccinations can begin as early as age nine and be administered up to age 26.

-- For males, routine vaccination can begin between ages 11 and 12 with either the 4vHPV or 9vHPV formulations.
+- For males, routine vaccination can begin between ages eleven and twelve with either the 4vHPV or 9vHPV formulations.
 That being said, vaccinations can begin at age 9 up to age 21.
 For men who have sex with men (MSM) or men who have compromised immune systems (e.g., those who are HIV positive), the recommendation for vaccination extends to age 26.

 For people who are older than 26, health care providers may administer the vaccines on a case-by-case basis (which is referred to as “off-label” use).